-- 1. It is not yet known how well the energies of the pair-produced electron and positron beams can be set absolutely, or to one another.
-The 1E-4 requirement on the beam energies being similar may be challenging to achieve, the impact of the beam energies to the success of the experiment should be considered carefully. - Answer: The energy of the beam when it reaches experimental halls is determined by the arc1 and arc2 dipoles, not the energy from the injector.
-The final energy can be measured in the Hall, for which the current beam energy measurement can reach a 5×10^{-4} precision for the e^- beam.
-It will work for e^+ beam to the same precision with minimal modification such as reversal of the beamline magnet polarity, therefore it is reasonable to assume that the beam energy difference can be measured (known) to the same level.
-We would also like to clarify that for known beam energy differences, the effect on the asymmetry can be calculated precisely by taking the cross section difference in DIS cross section between two beam energy values, and thus can be corrected. - It will likely take several weeks to switch the accelerator configuration between electron and positron running, possibly resulting the electron and positron runs taking place in different years. - Answer: The current plan for switching between e^- and e^+ runs, which require full reversal of all CEBAF magnets, indeed does not allow a fast switch between the two beam charges.
+1. It is not yet known how well the energies of the pair-produced electron and positron beams can be set absolutely, or to one another.
+The 1E-4 requirement on the beam energies being similar may be challenging to achieve, the impact of the beam energies to the success of the experiment should be considered carefully.

+We have assumed an up to 5E-4 (not 1E-4) on the relative beam difference in the proposal.
+For known beam energy differences, the effect on the asymmetry can be calculated precisely by taking the cross section difference in DIS cross section between two beam energy values, and thus can be corrected.
+The impact of the 5E-4 beam energy difference was fully discussed in the proposal.

+Furthermore, we provide in Section 3.2 details on how the beam energy is "set" and new information on the 1×10^{-4} relative precision that has been achieved for real-time beam energy monitoring.

+2. It will likely take several weeks to switch the accelerator configuration between electron and positron running, possibly resulting the electron and positron runs taking place in different years.

+The current plan for switching between e^- and e^+ runs, which require full reversal of all CEBAF magnets, indeed does not allow a fast switch between the two beam charges.
 This is not optimal for the proposed measurement, as doing e^- and e^+ runs months apart will make it extremely difficult to track all systematic effects.
 Instead, we plan to flip between e^- and e^+ runs multiple times, ideally weekly, during the measurement.
 As an example, the CERN experiment switched beam type every 12 days.

 JLab's FFA - Fixed Field Alternating (Gradient) - working group has considered an expensive scheme which would provide simultaneous positron beams to three halls and allow changes from electrons to positrons in about a day.
-We urge JLab to more fully explore this option in addition to less expensive ones that would not allow a fast switch between e^- and e^+ runs.
+We urge JLab to fully explore this option in addition to less expensive ones that would not allow a fast switch between e^- and e^+ runs.